Love Unlike in K-Dramas

 Love Unlike in K-Dramas (Cinta Tak Seindah Drama Korea) is a 2024 romantic drama film directed and written by Meira Anastasia in her directorial debut.
 The film stars Lutesha, Ganindra Bimo, and Jerome Kurnia.

-The film had its world premiere at the 19th Jogja-NETPAC Asian Film Festival on 1 December 2024.
-It was theatrically released in Indonesia on 5 December 2024.
+The film had its world premiere at the 19th Jogja-NETPAC Asian Film Festival on 1 December 2024, and it was theatrically released in Indonesia on 5 December 2024.

 Premise

-A woman receives a sweet surprise from her boyfriend and goes on vacation to Seoul, South Korea, with her two best friends who are also avid Korean drama fans.
+A woman receives a sweet surprise from her boyfriend and goes on vacation to Seoul, South Korea, with her two best friends, who are also avid Korean drama fans.
 Unexpectedly, she encounters her first love from high school.